 Viewing the Swagger Documentation

-Along with the API, DreamFactory will also auto-generate an extensive set of interactive Swagger documentation.
+Along with the API, DreamFactory will also auto-generate an extensive set of interactive Swagger documentation for your API.
 You can access it by clicking on the API Docs tab located at the top of the administration interface, and then selecting the newly generated service by name.
 You’ll be presented with 44 endpoints useful for executing stored procedures, carrying out CRUD operations, querying views, and much more.
 For instance the following screenshot presents just a small subset of newly generated MySQL REST API endpoints!

 Creating a Role and API Key